lwr27/lab/README.md

 ---
 ## Auth
 Uses OIDC — GitHub and Azure trust each other directly via federated credentials.
 No passwords, nothing to rotate or expire.
-Two federated credentials:
-- Scoped to `refs/heads/main` for the build and staging stages
-- Scoped to `environment:production` for the production stage Secrets needed:
+Secrets needed:
 - `ACR_LOGIN_SERVER`
 - `AZURE_CLIENT_ID`